Ned Nwoko: Visit to South Pole

-In January 2020, Prince Ned Nwoko flagged off the malaria eradication campaign via a symbolic expedition to Antarctica.
-Ned Nwoko made history as the first black African to ever visit the South Pole, Antarctica.
-Ned leveraged on the global attention this expedition attracted to create awareness on the scourge of Malaria and how to permanently eradicate it in Africa.
-Ned and other adventurers arrived the Geographical South Pole, one of the two points where the earth’s axis of rotation intersects its surface.
+In January 2020, Nwoko flagged off the malaria eradication campaign via a symbolic expedition to Antarctica.
+Nwoko made history as the first black African to ever visit the South Pole.
+Nwoko leveraged on the global attention this expedition attracted to create awareness on the scourge of Malaria and how to permanently eradicate it in Africa.
+Nwoko and other adventurers arrived the Geographical South Pole, one of the two points where the Earth’s axis of rotation intersects its surface.
 There he made history for Nigeria and Africa by mounting the Nigerian Flag making Nigeria the 13th country to hoist a flag there, announcing to the world that Africa is ready to solve the African problem, malaria.
 However, the Nigerian Government must take the necessary steps to ratify the Antarctic Treaty for the flag to remain there.

-Mount Delta
+Mount Ned Nwoko

-Nwoko is the founder of the tourism destination Mount Delta, one of 21 tourism sites approved by Delta state government.
+Nwoko is the founder of the tourism destination Mount Ned Nwoko, one of 21 tourism sites approved by Delta state government.
 The tourist site consists of museum, farm, zoo, fishponds, poultry and a 9-hole golf course.